fossasia/eventyay-tickets/doc/user/faq.rst

 countries.
 In this case, you can just disable the shop by clicking the first square on your event dashboard.

-If you are using the hosted service at pretix.eu and want to get rid of an event that you only used for testing, contact us at support@pretix.eu and we can remove it for you.
+If you are using the hosted service at eventyay.com and want to get rid of an event that you only used for testing, contact us at support@eventyay.com and we can remove it for you.

 Why doesn't my product show up in the ticket shop?
 --------------------------------------------------